Bilal-Lodhi/Google-Cloud-Hackathon/README.md

 (bold, weight 600) with the **session ID**, **event count**, and **status** as the subtitle.
 This makes it easier for compliance officers to identify which employee each session belongs to at a glance.

 ---

+## 🔒 Session Lock — Workspace Freeze on Risk Alert

+When the Guardian detects a high-severity insider threat (anomaly risk index ≥ 75 or a `CRITICAL` flag), the frontend code workspace automatically locks:

+- **Workspace Freeze**: The Flutter code editor transitions to read-only mode, preventing further keystrokes and paste operations from entering the audited session.
+A lock overlay with a shield icon and "WORKSPACE LOCKED — High-Severity Threat Detected" message covers the editor pane.
+- **Backend Session Freeze**: The Hono API Guardian route sets the session status to `"frozen"` in the in-memory registry and persists the freeze state to MongoDB Atlas via the MCP `store_suspicion_report` tool.
+All subsequent ingest requests for the frozen session receive a `403 Forbidden` with `sessionFrozen: true` and a reference to the triggering `riskAssessmentId`.
+- **Unlock Authorization**: Only a manual review with an explicit unlock command (`POST /api/v1/guardian/sessions/:id/unlock`) restores the session to active state.
+The unlock endpoint requires a `reviewerId` and `unlockReason` in the request body, which are logged to the session's compliance audit trail in MongoDB Atlas.
+- **Frontend Feedback**: The `GuardianProvider` and `code_workspace_panel.dart` surfaces the lock status through `isFrozen` and `frozenReason` fields.
+The security metrics panel displays a persistent frozen-state banner with the triggering risk assessment ID and timestamp.

+---

+## 🤖 AI Studio API Key Support

+In addition to Application Default Credentials (ADC) via Vertex AI, Cerberus FinSec supports **Google AI Studio API keys** for Gemini inference.
+This provides an alternative authentication path for rapid prototyping and environments where ADC is not configured:

+- **Configuration**: Set `GEMINI_API_KEY` in `sandbox/hono-api/.env` to bypass
+  Vertex AI and use the AI Studio endpoint directly.
+The Gemini client (`gemini-client.ts`) auto-detects which auth method to use based on environment variables at startup.
+- **Fallback Priority**: When both `GEMINI_API_KEY` and ADC are available, the API key takes precedence for local development simplicity.
+Cloud Run deployments default to ADC (auto-injected by the GCP metadata server) unless `GEMINI_API_KEY` is explicitly set as an environment variable.
+- **Model Compatibility**: All `gemini-3-flash-preview` capabilities (structured JSON output, compliance matrix generation, threat vector construction) are identical across both authentication paths.
+The only difference is the API endpoint routing.

+---